 How do I maintain my consistency?
 Well, I have developed the routine for writing and publishing.
 So, I don’t really need the motivation to write articles.
 I will just do it because it is my habit.

 I don’t even question myself if I should write or can I delay the work.
-I will just do it.
+I just do it.

 Like how you brush your teeth every morning.
-First, you will never miss brushing your teeth each morning because it is your ingrained habit.
+First, you never miss brushing your teeth each morning because it is your ingrained habit.
 Next, you brush your teeth the same way every day.

 Do you question yourself whether you should brush your teeth each morning?
 No, you don’t.
 You just do it.
 Automatically.

 Therefore, develop success habits for your goals.
 When something becomes a habit, you will automatically commit to doing it, without question.

 4. Change Your Mindset

 Another important factor that can help you boost your commitment is your mindset.
 Extraordinary people who have a strong commitment to their goals don’t even question if they should do the work, they just do.

 And this is due to their mindset and belief.
 First, they don’t look at work as work.
 They just do it without thinking much about it.